 6. Intake Connections

 You can consider replacing the intake connections of devices such as washing machines and dishwashers that tend to cause water hammers.
 Replacing the intake hoses with wider ones is advisable for the best results.
-Even though there’s no guarantee that doing this will stop water hammer sounds, it’s certainly worth trying.
+Even though there is no guarantee doing this will stop water hammer sounds, it’s certainly worth trying.

 7. Consider Installing Soft-Close Faucets

 Do you have modern mixer taps installed at your home?
 If so, it’s about time you replaced those with conventional taps.
-The former tends to shut off the water supply instantly with just a flick of a finger, which often changes the water flow rate, causing a water hammer.
+The former tends to shut off the water supply instantly with a finger flick, which often changes the water flow rate, causing a water hammer.

 8. Call The Plumber